glockpop420/Jupyter-Notebook/README.md

-# Jupyter-Notebook
+### Jupyter-Notebook
-This is for basic understanding of jupyter notebook
+This is for basic understanding of jupyter notebook programs